VincentGaoHJ/Terraform-AWS/README.md

 - Commit to source control

 But for now, The command currently can only import one resource at a time.
-This means you can't yet point Terraform import to an entire collection of resources such as an AWS VPC and import all of it.
+This means you can't yet point Terraform imports to an entire collection of resources such as an AWS VPC and import all of it.
 This workflow will be improved in a future version of Terraform.

+### CI/CD on Git Action

 For bulk import run `import_user.sh`: